Used and loved by millions

 Linguistic Context

-The phrase "in view of" functions as a prepositional phrase, introducing the reason or basis for a statement or decision.
-It indicates that something is being considered or taken into account.
-Ludwig provides several examples illustrating this usage.
+The primary grammatical function of "in view of" is to act as a prepositional phrase that introduces a reason or basis for a statement.
+It indicates that something is being considered or taken into account when making a judgment or decision.
+Ludwig provides many examples where the phrase is used to preface conclusions drawn from certain facts or circumstances.

 Expression frequency: Very common